 Online wills are legally valid in Australia, provided that they are created and executed correctly.
 However, it is essential to ensure that your online will complies with all legal requirements to avoid any issues in the future.

 Online wills provide clear instructions on how to complete the process, which makes it easy to follow.
 This helps to avoid any errors or misunderstandings during the process.
+Also reading more about What Happens to Online Wills if the Service Goes Out of Business? by clicking here.

 The process of creating an online will is straightforward and does not require any legal expertise.
 However, it is crucial to ensure that you understand the legal implications of the document you are creating.